-A student enrolled in the Adult Education (LEAD) and Distance degree programs must complete three Christian service credits as specified in the specific curriculum (see the corresponding Academic program below).
+A student enrolled in an associates degree or a degree completion program (LEAD and Distance) must complete three Christian service credits (CHR 101 - CHR 103).

-Semester commitment and evaluation forms are kept on permanent file and are subject to faculty review before degrees are granted.
-The Christian Service Handbook is available online for all students.
+Semester commitment and evaluation forms are kept on permanent file and are subject to committee review before degrees are granted.